 Before coming to Canada Abbé Goulven Calvarin had been a missionary to Île Bourbon (Réunion).
-Wishing to devote himself to Indian missions, he joined the seminary of Quebec in 1703.
-The directors were on the point of sending him to the Mississippi region when a letter from Abbé Henri-Jean Tremblay* dissuaded them from doing so.
-Abbé Calvarin, stated the procurator of the seminary, was too old to learn the Indian languages and would never be of any use in a mission.
+Wishing to devote himself to missionary work among Indigenous people, he joined the seminary of Quebec in 1703.
+The directors were on the point of sending him to the Mississippi region when a letter from Abbé Henri-Jean Tremblay*, the seminary’s procurator, dissuaded them from doing so.
+He considered Abbé Calvarin too old to learn Indigenous languages and believed that the abbé would never be called upon for work in a mission.
 Goulven Calvarin did not go to a mission, but was made parish priest of Pointe-à-la-Caille (Montmagny).
-He lived there from 1704 till 1708, then went on to direct the parish and the École des Arts et Métiers at Saint-Joachim until 1712.
+He lived there from 1704 till 1708, and then went on to direct the parish and the École des Arts et Métiers at Saint-Joachim until 1712.

 Abbé Calvarin doubtless possessed remarkable qualities, for the directors of the seminary of Quebec chose him to join their ranks in 1710.
 Bishop Saint-Vallier [La Croix] appointed him canon on 26 Nov.
 1712 and promoter of the officiality on 30 Nov.
 1716.
-He had nevertheless not given up thinking of the missions, and when he was asked to go as superior of the mission to the Tamaroas, he accepted.
-On 10 May 1718 the missionary left, in company with two confrères from the seminary of Quebec, Abbés Jean-Pierre Mercier* and René Thaumur de La Source.
-But Abbé Calvarin had over-estimated his strength; he arrived among the Tamaroas in a state of complete exhaustion and died some months later, on 26 Nov.
+He had nevertheless not given up on becoming a missionary, and when he was asked to go as superior of the mission to the Tamaroa, he accepted.
+On 10 May 1718 he left in company with two confrères from the seminary of Quebec, Abbés Jean-Paul Mercier* and Dominique-Antoine-René Thaumur de La Source.
+But Abbé Calvarin had over-estimated his strength; he arrived among the Tamaroa in a state of complete exhaustion and died some months later, on 26 Nov.
 1719.